Adiabatic Quantum Computing: Introduction

 A very different approach was taken via an \emph{experimental} implementation of QA in a disordered quantum ferromagnet \cite{Brooke1999,brooke_tunable_2001}.
 This provided the impetus to reconsider QA from the perspective of quantum computing, i.e., to consider a dedicated device that solves optimization problems by exploiting quantum evolution.
 Thus was born the idea of the quantum adiabatic algorithm (QAA) \cite{farhi_quantum_2000,Farhi:01} [also referred to as adiabatic quantum optimization (AQO) \cite{Smelyanskiy:01,Reichardt:2004}], wherein a physical quantum computer solves a combinatorial optimization problem by evolving adiabatically in its ground state.
 The term adiabatic quantum computation we shall use here was introduced in \cite{Dam:2001fk}, though the context was still optimization.\footnote{The first documented use of the term ``adiabatic quantum computation" was in \cite{Averin:1998gb}, but the context was an adiabatic implementation of a quantum logic gate in the circuit model.}

 Adiabatic quantum algorithms for optimization problems typically use ``stoquastic" Hamiltonians, characterized by having only non-positive off-diagonal elements in the computational basis.
 Adiabatic quantum computation with non-stoquastic Hamiltonians is as powerful as the circuit model of quantum computation \cite{aharonov_adiabatic_2007}.
 In other words, non-stoquastic AQC and all other models for universal quantum computation can simulate one another with at most polynomial resource overhead.
-For this reason the contemporary use of the term AQC typically refers to the general, non-stoquastic setting, thus extending beyond optimization to any problem in the complexity class BQP (bounded error quantum polynomial time).
-When discussing the case of stoquastic Hamiltonians we will use the term ``stoquastic AQC" (StoqAQC).
+For this reason the contemporary use of the term AQC typically refers to the general, non-stoquastic setting, thus extending beyond optimization to any computational.
+When discussing the case of stoquastic Hamiltonians we will use the term ``stoquastic AQC" (StoqAQC).\footnote{Quantum annealing, like StoqAQC, currently usually involves stoquastic Hamiltonians; we differentiate between them in the following sense: we restrict StoqAQC purely to the case of closed system evolutions, whereas QA refers to a (not necessarily adiabatic) evolution in an open system.}

 For most of this review we essentially adopt the definition of AQC from \cite{aharonov_adiabatic_2007}, as this definition allows for the proof of the equivalence with the circuit model, and is thus used to establish the universality of AQC.
 Interestingly, this proof builds on one of the first QC ideas due to Feynman, which was later shown to allow a general purpose quantum computation to be embedded in the ground state of a quantum system \cite{Feynman:1985ul,Kitaev:book}.
 A related ground state embedding approach was independently pursued in \cite{Mizel:01,Mizel:02}, around the same time as the original development of the QAA.
 To define AQC, we first need the concept of a $k$-local Hamiltonian, which is a Hermitian matrix $H$ acting on the space of $p$-state particles that can be written as $H = \sum_{i=1}^r H_i$ where each $H_i$ acts non-trivially on at most $k$ particles, i.e., $H_i = h \otimes \ident$ where $h$ is a Hamiltonian on at most $k$ particles, and $\ident$ denotes the identity operator.